FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 Explanations will be provided for everything that is used, but you'll need:

 - Docker and Docker Compose set up as you'll set up FusionAuth using these.
 - [cURL](https://curl.se), [Postman](https://www.postman.com), or a similar tool installed to send test HTTP requests to the FusionAuth API.
+You can also use one of the many [FusionAuth client libraries](https://fusionauth.io/docs/v1/tech/client-libraries/) to perform the requests from your application code.

 ## Installing and configuring FusionAuth with Docker Compose